 As you begin to investigate colleges and to think about what type of school might be a good “fit,” you should keep in mind that there will not be one perfect choice.
 There are a number of colleges where you will be able to find happiness and be able to fulfill your intellectual needs.
 It is imperative for you to spend some time thinking about the following issues so that you and your college counselor will be able to narrow down your list from the more than 2,400 four-year colleges and universities in the U.S. and hundreds abroad, to 15 or 20 that you will be able to investigate with some vigor:

-Do you want a large university or a smaller liberal arts college?
+Do you want to attend a large university or a smaller liberal arts college?
 How important is class size to you?
 How important is knowing your teachers?
-Would you prefer to live in an intimate community where you might know most of your peers or would you prefer to live in a large community where you might have greater anonymity?
+Would you prefer to live in an intimate community where you might know most of your peers, or would you prefer to live in a large community where you might have greater anonymity?

 Do you find cities exciting or threatening?
 Do you think that rural settings feel inviting and majestic or stifling and boring?
 Would you like to have access to a city without being in one?
 Do you want a quintessential college campus or one that is more sprawling?

 How important is it to you to stay close to home?
 Would it be exciting for you to spend four years of your life in a part of the country (or world) that is different from where you've been raised and educated?
 Will it be hard for you to travel?

 Do you know already that you would like a career in engineering, medicine, law, business, or art?
 Do you want a broad education in the liberal arts?

 Would you prefer an atmosphere that is deeply academic or one that is more career-oriented?
 Would you prefer an atmosphere where students are more traditional in dress and ideas or one where students are more progressive?
 How important is diversity to you?
 What kinds of diversity are important to you?

 What clubs or organizations would you like to begin or continue in college?
 Would you like to participate in athletics?
 Would you like to participate in artistic endeavors?
 Is a Greek system a must?